 Next, you will place your personal belongings and any carry-on bag (the one(s) you will keep with you on the plane) in bins that roll along a conveyor belt and under the x-ray machine.

 This includes the contents of your pockets, belt and shoes.
 You then walk through a type of scanner that checks you personally for weapons or anything else you are not allowed to fly with on the aircraft.
 After that, you collect your belongings from the bin and head to your gate area.

 Permitted and Prohibited Items

 Airports have strict requirements regarding what you are allowed to have on your person and in your carry on bag.

 - For a guide on permitted and prohibited items, visit this Transportation Security Administration (TSA) website page.

-- For information about the “3-1-1″ rule pertaining to liquids, visit this TSA websitepage.
+- For information about the “3-1-1″ rule pertaining to liquids, visit this TSA webpage.

-The gate, sometimes referred to as the concourse, is the area where you wait until time to board.
-This area resembles a mall in that it usually contains restaurants and gift shops.
+The “gate” is the area where you wait until time to board.
+Each concourse in an airport houses several gates.
+A concourse resembles a mall in that it usually contains restaurants and gift shops.

 There are several gates, one for each flight.
 When it is time to board, passengers line up and present their boarding pass to a gate agent.
 You walk through a “jetway,” which connects the gate to the plane outside the gate.